 Examine your earthworm and determine the dorsal and ventral sides.
-Locate the two openings on the ventral surface of the earthworm
+Locate the clitellum which is on the anterior end of the worm.

 The openings toward the anterior of the worm are the sperm ducts